rlynjb/wandrr/_drafts/Collected-useful-linux-commands.md

 ### Tar compress and extract

-compress

-`tar -czf folder.tar.gz folder`
+- compress: `tar -czf folder.tar.gz folder`

-extract

-`tar -xzf folder.tar.gz`
+- extract: `tar -xzf folder.tar.gz`

 -----

-# Useful techniques for configuring and managing server
+### Useful techniques for configuring and managing server

 Below is a gist of what this post contains.